How to Build a Hamburger Menu in React

 export default MobileNavigation;

-Step 15: Style the mobile navigation
+Step 14: Style the Mobile Navigation

-• Remove the background-color you assigned to the MobileNavigation and NavLinks className.
+1. Remove the background-color property you previously assigned to the MobileNavigation and NavLinks class names.

 .NavLinks ul{